Avi-Cohen-Nehemia/breathing-techniques-app/README.md

 ## Description:

-An app for helping people visulay, to breath peoperly, when trying to calm down.
+An app for visulay helping people, to breath peoperly, when trying to calm down.

 ## Written With: